-Thinking about living in Mexico?
-Living in Mexico can be very enriching: you will enjoy amazing weather, wonderful nature and great food while most likely reducing your cost of living!
+Thinking about moving to Mexico?
+Living in Mexico can be very enriching: you will enjoy amazing weather, wonderful nature and great food while most likely reducing your cost of living, and there are a lot of expats in Mexico, so you will be in a good company.
 However, you might have a lot of questions and need to prepare before moving to Mexico.

 Moving and living anywhere new is bound to offer some unique challenges, and Mexico is no exception.
 Mexico has a long history of welcoming expats and foreign workers into its rich cultural heritage.
+Moving to Mexico will be rewarding, as there are a lot of expats in Mexico already.
 It’s seen as an important gateway into world markets for many multinational companies within the tech, finance, advertising and HR industries.
 Popular job opportunities for expats can be seen within the financial sector, where local expertise is limited.
 Here’s a general lowdown of what to expect from life in Mexico.

 How many expats live in Mexico?

 According to the Mexican Government’s last estimate, there are roughly 127.5 million people living in Mexico.
 Around 1.1 million expatriates lived in Mexico as of 2020.
 Of those, around 700,000 were from the United States, making Mexico the #1 country worldwide for American expats.
 Mexico has the highest concentration of American expats living outside of USA.
 Moving to Mexico should be easy.

 What are costs of living in Mexico?